Anandamayi Ma: Dhaka

 Nirmala moved to Shahbag with her husband in 1924, where he had been appointed as the caretaker of the gardens of the Nawab of Dhaka.
 During this period Nirmala went into ecstasies at public kirtans.
 Jyotiscandra Ray, known as "Bhaiji", was an early and close disciple.
 He was the first to suggest that Nirmala be called Anandamayi Ma, meaning "Joy Permeated Mother", or "Bliss Permeated Mother".
 He was chiefly responsible for the first ashram built for Anandamayi Ma in 1929 at Ramna, within the precinct of the Ramna Kali Mandir.
 In 1926, she reinstated a formerly abandoned ancient Kali temple in the Siddheshwari area.
 During the time in Shahbag, more and more people began to be drawn to what they saw to be a living embodiment of the divine.

 Dehradun

-From her shift Dehradun onwards various scholars were drawn to Anandamayi Ma's light, gift, power and message of love, though she continued to describe herself as "a little unlettered child".
+After her move to Dehradun, various scholars were drawn to Anandamayi Ma's light, gift, power and message of love, though she continued to describe herself as "a little unlettered child".
 Prangopal Mukerjee Mahamahopadhyay Gopinath Kaviraj, Sanskrit scholar, philosopher, and principal of Government Sanskrit College in Varanasi and Triguna Sen were among her followers.
 Uday Shankar, the famous dance artist, was impressed by Anandamayi Ma's analysis of dance, which she used as a metaphor for the relationship between people and God.

-She was a contemporary of the well known Hindu saints like Udiya Baba, Sri Aurobindo, Ramana Maharshi, Swami Ramdas, Neem Karoli Baba, and Paramahansa Yogananda.
+From the 1950s onwards, the establishment of an official headquarters of the "Sri Sri Ma Anandamayi Sangh" in Varanasi marked the beginning of an institutionalization process.
+On the foundation day of this community (Sangha), more than five thousand disciples of Anandamayi Ma participated.
+During this period, Anandamayi Ma also traveled to South India for the second time, where she was received by the great temples such as Sri Rangam.
+On the occasion of these visits to the great temples, ten thousand people gathered to see Anandamayi Ma.
+Furthermore, she was a contemporary of the well known Hindu saints like Udiya Baba, Sri Aurobindo, Ramana Maharshi, Swami Ramdas, Neem Karoli Baba, and Paramahansa Yogananda.

 Death

-Ma died on 27 August 1982 in Dehradun, and subsequently on 29 August 1982 a Samadhi (shrine) was built in the courtyard of her Kankhal ashram, situated in Haridwar in North India.
+Ma died on 27 August 1982 in Dehradun, and subsequently on 29 August 1982 a samadhi (shrine) was built in the courtyard of her Kankhal ashram, situated near the banks of the Ganges in Haridwar in North India.